 SPP.
 SPP was founded in 1941, incorporated as a nonprofit entity in 1994 and became a FERC-approved Regional Transmission Organization in 2004.
-Currently, SPP has a Board of Directors comprised of six independent Directors and the President/CEO of SPP.
-Recent SPP bylaw changes allow for expansion of the Board up to ten members.
-In addition, SPP has a Members Committee, comprised of 20 member representatives elected by the member sectors that meet concurrently with the Board and vote on all items before consideration by the Board.
-SPP also has a FERC-approved Regional Delegation Agreement with NERC to act as a Regional Entity, as defined in the Federal Power Act.
-The Regional Entity is governed by a separate group of three independent trustees.
+Currently, SPP has a Board of Directors comprised of nine independent Directors and the President/CEO of SPP.
+In addition, SPP has a Members Committee, comprised of up to 24 member representatives elected by the member sectors that meet concurrently with the Board and vote on all items before consideration by the Board.
 SPP employs about 600 personnel and is based in Little Rock, Arkansas.
 SPP's members, including investor-owned utilities, municipalities, cooperatives, state power agencies, independent power producers, power marketers, independent transmission companies and federal agencies, serve over 18 million people.
-SPP provides transmission services on more than 60,000 miles of transmission lines in 14 states: Nebraska, Kansas, Missouri, Oklahoma, Arkansas, New Mexico, Texas, Louisiana, Iowa, Minnesota, Montana, North Dakota, South Dakota and Wyoming.
+SPP provides transmission services on more than 70,000 miles of transmission lines in 14 states: Nebraska, Kansas, Missouri, Oklahoma, Arkansas, New Mexico, Texas, Louisiana, Iowa, Minnesota, Montana, North Dakota, South Dakota and Wyoming.
+SPP also provides contract reliability coordination services in Arizona, Colorado and Utah.
+SPP also administers the Western Energy Imbalance Service ("WEIS") Market, a real-time wholesale electricity market that balances generation and load regionally in the Western Interconnection.

-The SPP IM, which was launched on March 1, 2014, replaced the Energy Imbalance Service ("EIS") market that SPP had operated since 2007.
-The IM restructured the EIS market by establishing a day-ahead market along with a real-time energy and operating reserve market.
-Consolidating 16 balancing authorities into a single SPP-operated balancing authority was designed to maximize energy efficiency and reduce transaction costs.
-The IM also utilizes locational-marginal pricing, transmission congestion rights, and virtual transactions.
+The SPP Integrated Marketplace ("IM"), was launched on March 1, 2014, to provide a day-ahead market along with a real-time energy and operating reserve market.
+To reduce energy and transaction costs, the new marketplace consolidated 16 balancing authorities into a single SPP-operated balancing authority.
+The IM also utilizes locational-marginal pricing and includes virtual transactions.
+In addition, the IM exchanges physical transmission rights for delivery of energy for financial rights.
+SPP participants are compensated for differences in load costs and generation revenue through the transmission rights process that would have been delivered physically in the previously existing market.

 The IM allows generators to submit offers to sell energy and operating reserves.
 Additionally, it allows load serving entities to submit bids to purchase energy.
-After day-ahead submissions, SPP clears the offers and bids via security-constrained unit commitment and securityconstrained economic dispatch algorithms.
+After day-ahead submissions, SPP clears the offers and bids via security-constrained unit commitment and security-constrained economic dispatch algorithms.
 A financially binding schedule matches sale offers with demand bids to meet operating reserve requirements.

-Financial transmission rights compensate participants for variances in load costs and generation revenue.
-Auction revenue rights ("ARRs") are awarded to market participants based on firm transmission rights on the SPP network, and transmission congestion rights can be converted from awarded ARRs.
+An additional feature of the IM is its incorporation of auction revenue rights ("ARRs") and the related transmission congestion rights ("TCR") auction.
+ARRs are awarded to market participants based on firm transmission rights on the SPP grid.
+ARR holders can choose to retain their rights and receive a share of the revenue generated in the TCR auction, or ARR holders can convert their ARRs to TCRs.
+TCRs are tradable and TCR holders are entitled to revenue streams or charges based on the cost of congestion in the hourly day-ahead market associated with the TCRs.